malc0/BoC/README.md

 All edits are auditable, the backing store being a git repository.

+## Documentation

+A brief manual is included in doc/boc.pdf.

 ## Example

 A read-only installation using many of BoC's features may be seen at https://sb476.user.srcf.net/boc14/boc.pl (login as `pwithnall`).